Correspondences of the Third Kind: Camera Pose Estimation from Object Reflection: Introduction

-Experimental results on synthetic correspondences and images show that the reflection correspondences and the neural feature extractor as well as our iterative estimation framework are essential for accurate camera pose and geometry estimation.
+Experimental results on synthetic and real images show that the reflection correspondences and the neural feature extractor as well as our iterative estimation framework are essential for accurate camera pose and geometry estimation.
 We believe reflection correspondences can play an important role in applications beyond camera pose and shape recovery from object appearance, including camera calibration~\cite{Bhayani23} and object pose estimation~\cite{park-iccv19-pix2pose} when classical correspondences are not sufficient.
+All data and code can be found on our project web page.